A dental AI receptionist purpose-built for PHIPA-aware implementation.

 Aida collects only the information needed to complete the call: caller name, phone number, appointment request details, and for CDCP calls, Sun Life member ID and date of birth.
 Aida does not collect payment information, government ID numbers, or health card numbers.
 All collected data is encrypted immediately and stored in the practice's isolated account.

-Do you provide a data processing agreement for PHIPA compliance?
+Do you provide a data processing agreement for PHIPA-aware implementation?

 Yes.
 A data processing agreement is included for all practices as part of onboarding.
-The agreement covers PHIPA obligations, Canadian data residency, retention schedules, security controls, and breach notification procedures.
-This is the vendor agreement your practice needs to satisfy PHIPA requirements for third-party data processors.
+The agreement covers PHIPA obligations, privacy-aware data handling, retention schedules, security controls, and breach notification procedures.
+This is the vendor agreement your practice needs to support PHIPA-aware planning for third-party data processors.

-Is Aida compliant for dental practices outside Ontario?
+Is Aida appropriate for dental practices outside Ontario?

 How does Aida handle a potential data breach?